sahildua2305/hackIDE/README.md

 # hackIDE

-A Django based online code editor inlcuding compiler as well as interpreter.
+hackIDE is an online code editor, compiler and interpreter based on Django!
+Go, hack it!

 (Work in progress)